|priscilla ross-fox (#46605584)|

 When requesting a transfer pleas include your ID#.
 It makes it easier for us to transfer memorials.

-If you have messages turned off I can't respond to you easily and very sorry but from here on I'm going to ignore them if you don't have messages turned on so I can respond.
+If you have messages turned off I can't respond to you and am very sorry.

 Also want to state here: DO NOT clean tombstones please.
 What I mean is it's OK to remove weeds growing over the top or fallen leaves but please don't do anything else.